FrancisLangit/bookly/README.md

 ## Contributing

-Feel free to submit an issue should a bug be using the application.
+Feel free to submit an issue should a bug be found using the application.
 One is also welcome to make a pull request should they seek to make a major change or introduce a new feature.

 ## License